mpenning/ansible_junos_bgp/ansible/README.md

 ## Future Improvements

-- The existing j2 template under `templates/` uses Junos `set` format configurations, which cannot be used with `juniper_junos_config` merge strategy... generating native brace-delimited Junos configurations should (in principle) allow merging configurations
+- The existing j2 template under `templates/` uses Junos `set` format configurations, which cannot be used with `juniper_junos_config` merge strategy... generating native brace-delimited or xml Junos configurations should (in principle) allow merging configurations